mupfdev/eszFW/example/README.md

 ## Controls

-Note: to control the game using your touch screen, just click at the left, right or at the middle of the screen.
+Note: to control the game using your touch screen, just click left, right or at the center fifth of the screen.
+In addition, the player stops as soon as he reaches the spot that was tapped.

 ```
 P:       pause